$p$-Means of Convex Bodies: Sharpening Relations and Structural Properties: Banach--Mazur Distance

-Such transformations always exist by Remark~\ref{R0 basics remark}.
+Such transformations always exist by Remark~\ref{rem:R0_basics}.
 In this case, $R_0^{\max}(K',L') = \sqrt{d_{BM}(K,L)}$.
 Thus, any convex body $C$ with $\lowmean{p}{K'}{L'} \subset C \subset \upmean{p}{K'}{L'}$ for some $p \in [-\infty,\infty]$ satisfies

-where we used the extended Corollary~\ref{Banach-Mazur distance corollary} and the triangular inequality.
-Evidently, all $p$-means allow to construct bodies that are midpoints (in the multiplicative sense) between $K$ and $L$ w.r.t.~the Banach-Mazur distance.
+where we used the extended Corollary~\ref{cor:dBM} and the triangle inequality.
+Evidently, all $p$-means allow to construct bodies that are midpoints (in the multiplicative sense) between $K$ and $L$ w.r.t.~the Banach--Mazur distance.
 It is rather easy to see that this process can also be used to obtain geodesics between $K$ and $L$.

-While the existence of geodesics between two bodies w.r.t.~the Banach-Mazur distance is known (cf.~\cite{ariaskovalchuk}), it might be helpful in understanding the general structure of the Banach-Mazur compactum that they can be constructed using any $p$-mean.
+While the existence of geodesics between two bodies w.r.t.~the Banach--Mazur distance is known (cf.~\textup{\cite{ArKov}}), it might be helpful in understanding the general structure of the Banach--Mazur compactum that they can be constructed using any $p$-mean.
 For example, estimates on the distance between $p$-means could in turn yield bounds on the distances between the original bodies. \end{remark}